HomeDing/homeding.github.io/elements/button.md

 **value** - This is the incoming logical value that is typically emitted by a digital input element.

-**clicktime** - time to wait for another click before sending out the onclick action
+**clickTime** - time to wait for another click before sending out the onclick action

-**presstime** - time to wait before sending out the onpress action
+**pressTime** - time to wait before sending out the `onPress` action

-**onclick** - These actions are emited when a single press gesture was detected.
+**onClick** - These actions are emitted when a single press gesture was detected.

-**ondoubleclick** - These actions are emited when a double click gesture was detected.
+**onDoubleClick** - These actions are emitted when a double click gesture was detected.

-**onpress** - These actions are emited when a long press gesture was detected.
+**onPress** - These actions are emitted when a long press gesture was detected.

 **action** - when receiving this event the specified actions are emitted ???

-**onaction** - These actions are emited any time a click double-click or press gesture was detected.
+**onAction** - These actions are emitted any time a click double-click or press gesture was detected.
 The given value is `click`, `doubleclick` or `press`.
 This allows button actions to be send to other buttons even remote buttons.

 ## Control the Element